yaojenkuo/analytic-programming-ntu-spring-2021/README.md

 ## Grading Policy

 - Submit your `.ipynb` to CEIBA <https://ceiba.ntu.edu.tw/index.php> in time to avoid penalty.
-- Late submission applies a 80% penalty on your score, starting from Homework 2 and it also applies to Midterm/Final.
+- Late submission applies a penalty discount according to the table below and it also applies to Midterm/Final.
+    - Attach your late submission file and send to TA 毓倩 <r09724032@ntu.edu.tw>, cc 耀仁 <yaojenkuo@ntu.edu.tw>.
+    - All late submissions MUST be sent before the end of semester: **2021-06-25 23:59:59**.

 |Task||Percentage|Penalty|
 |----|-|----------|------|